From: Petawawa, Ontario, Canada. LA Opera: Orpheus in Eurydice (2020, debut); Figaro in The Barber of Seville (2023).

-Canadian baritone Joshua Hopkins was chosen by Opera News as one of 25 artists poised to break out and become a major force in the coming decade.
-He has been hailed as having “…a glistening, malleable baritone of exceptional beauty, and…the technique to exploit its full range of expressive possibilities from comic bluster to melting beauty.”
-(Opera Today)
+Known as one of the finest singer-actors of his generation, JUNO Award-winning and Grammy-nominated Canadian baritone Joshua Hopkins has been hailed by Opera Today as having “a glistening, malleable baritone of exceptional beauty, and the technique to exploit its full range of expressive possibilities from comic bluster to melting beauty.”

 Having established himself as a prominent leading artist throughout the United States and Canada, Joshua appears regularly at the Metropolitan Opera, Lyric Opera of Chicago, Houston Grand Opera, Santa Fe Opera and Washington National Opera among many others, and has performed under the baton of renowned conductors such as Sir Andrew Davis, Alan Gilbert, Matthew Halls, James Gaffigan, Yannick Nézet-Séguin, and Hans Graf.

 In his 2022/23 season, highlights included Joshua’s debut at the Hyogo Performing Arts Center, Japan, in the title role of Don Giovanni, as well as a return to the Metropolitan Opera to sing Belcore in L’Elisir d’Amore and to reprise the role of Papageno in The Magic Flute in Julie Taymor’s renowned production.
 He also returned to Lyric Opera of Chicago to make his role debut as Raimbaud in Bartlett Sher's production of Le Comte Ory, conducted by Enrique Mazzola.

 On the concert platform, he performed Brahms' Ein deutsches Requiem with the Colorado Symphony Orchestra under Peter Oundjian, joined the Met Orchestra Chamber Ensemble for an all-French program at Carnegie Hall, and performed Peter Lieberson’s Songs of Love and Sorrow with the Monterey Symphony.